GabiF/zego-engineer-hiring-tech-exercise/java/learning.md

 * **`pending` counter + latch** solve the "knowing when to stop" problem precisely: we finish only when the last task completes, so we never exit while a worker might still enqueue children, and never hang.
 * **No explicit queue** — the executor *is* the frontier.
 (For distributed mode, extract `Frontier` + `VisitedSet` interfaces backed by Redis — see extensions.)

-**Output ordering:** concurrent workers writing to stdout would interleave. `output.com.crawler.ResultSink` emits each page's block as one synchronized write (build the full string, then one locked `print`), or pushes `CrawlResult`s onto a `BlockingQueue` drained by a single reporter thread.
+**Output ordering:** concurrent workers writing to stdout would interleave. `ResultSink` emits each page's block as one synchronized write (build the full string, then one locked `print`), or pushes `CrawlResult`s onto a `BlockingQueue` drained by a single reporter thread.
 Output stays readable.

 ### Alternative: classic fixed worker-pool + `BlockingQueue`
 N threads `take()` from a shared queue and enqueue discoveries.
 Valid, but termination needs an idle-detector (active-workers == 0 && queue empty) or poison pills — the usual source of "exits early / hangs forever" bugs.
 With virtual threads, the counter approach above is simpler and just as fast.